sillydong/redistool/README.md

 # RedisTool

 As redis-cli can not do some commands like delete by pattern, I wrote this tool to help do such things.
-Features will add one by one later.
+Features will be added one by one later.

 ## Features: